GreatApe42069/Dogecoin_improvements/README.md

 Energy consumption: Cryptocurrency mining can consume significant amounts of energy, leading to environmental concerns.

-Limited use cases: While Dogecoin has a strong community and is used for charitable donations and online transactions, it has limited real-world use cases compared to more established cryptocurrencies.
+Limited use cases: While Dogecoin has a strong community and is used for charitable donations and online transactions, it has limited real-world use cases.

 These issues highlight the need for continued improvement and innovation in the cryptocurrency space to address these challenges and provide a more stable and secure experience for users.